DeeboyEdx/speech2input/README.md

 ### Requirements

-All requirements[^1] are *FREE*.
+All requirements are *FREE*[^1].
 The only exceptions if you've already used your free allotments, would be the Pushbullet and/or IFTTT accounts.

 - Windows PC
   - [Push2Run](https://www.push2run.com/) application